tytydraco/yessleep/out/My_daughter_had_been_missing_for_weeks_I_found_a_way_to_bring_her_back_home.md

 She listened without interrupting.
 When I was done, she folded her hands in her lap.
 She looked at me with something like pity.

-"They found Hel in the forest three days after she disappeared," she said.
+"They found Hel in the forest several weeks after she disappeared," she said.
 "I thought the autopsy would give me an answer."

 I stared at her.